lisalab-io/docs/developers/contracts/liabtc-mint-endpoint.md

 #### `validate-revoke-burn`

 Performs revoke burn validations and returns the corresponding request details.
 Within the contract, this function is solely called by the [`revoke-burn`](#revoke-burn) function.
-Validations encompass: burn is not paused, request exists, request has `PENDING` status and `sender` matches the `requested-by` field on the burn request (only the requestor can revoke).
+Validations encompass: burn is not paused, request exists, request has `PENDING` status and `sender` matches the `requested-by` field on the burn request (only the requester can revoke).

 ##### Parameters